What is IIB?

 - Flexibility in terms of financing terms and conditions;

 - Priority participation in implementation of the Bank’s projects.

 Customer Relations Department

-Corporate clients and financial organizations sharing the principles and priorities of IIB and meeting the general and financial criteria of IIB, including:
+Corporate clients and financial organisations that share the IIB’s principles and priorities and that meet the IIB’s general requirements and financial criteria, including:

-- corporate clients focused on creating added value and sustainable development of member states, which implement investment projects in territories of member states;
+- corporate clients, whose activities provide added value and ensure sustainable development of the member states, and who are implementing investment projects on the territories of the member states;

 - national development banks;

-- banks with governmental ownership and /or ownership by national and international development banks;
+- banks with state ownership and /or ownership by national and international development banks;

-- commercial banks focused on financing priority economic areas in member states and having leading positions in regional markets;
+- commercial banks focused on financing key areas of the economy in the member states and which are leading players in regional markets;

-- leasing companies offering leasing products in sectors of the economy which are of priority for member states;
+- leasing companies that lease products to key sectors of the economy in the member states;

-- foundations, activities of which comply with the principles and priorities of the IIB.
+- funds whose activities comply with the IIB’s principles and priorities.

-- Projects not focused on sustainable development of IIB member states;
+- Projects that do not promote the sustainable development of the IIB’s member states;

-- Projects conflicting with the strategy, mission and priorities of the Bank.
+- Projects that do not comply with the Bank’s strategy, mission and priorities or that involve illegal practices.

-What is the IIB’s policy in the field of corporate social responsibility?
+What is the IIB’s policy regarding corporate social responsibility?

-Goals, objectives and priority activities of the IIB in the CSR area are defined by the Corporate Social Responsibility Policy approved by the Board of IIB.
+The Bank’s aims, objectives and priority areas are determined by the Corporate Social Responsibility Policy, approved by the IIB Board of Directors.

-How to report corruption, fraud or other breaches?
+How to report corruption, fraud or other offenses?

-The complaints can be sent to the IIB via the following channels:
+Complaints can be sent to IIB through the following channels: